ArcaneNibble/ArcaneNibble.github.io/content/intro-to-opentype.md

 If you just want the `.ttf` file, get it [here]({static}/css/Emerald.ttf).
 If you want the source code, it is [here](https://github.com/ArcaneNibble/pokefont).

-# Can you even do this?!
+# Are you even allowed to do this?!

 I will preface this section by stating that "I am not a lawyer", but copyright and intellectual property protections for typefaces and fonts are much more inconsistent compared to other creative works.